top of page

 As you can see we had a huge portion of the couscous in Chez-Ali.
 Couscous comes from the Arabic term 'كُسْكُس (kuskus)', meaning 'to pound finely', and is the Moroccan pasta.
 Couscous is actually small balls of crushed semolina (usually 3 mm in size) served with a stew in a tajine.
 Together with tajine it is the staple of North Africa and does come from Morocco.
 The culture of consuming and producing couscous is recently inscribed as another UNESCO ICH.

 Eating at the Jemaa el-Fnaa is another exotic Arabic experience, and against what other bloggers usually say, I found eating at the bazaar quite a pleasant experience, perhaps of my ability to speak French.
 The stalls are not tourist traps and are serving mostly locals, in fact ever since.
-I was the only foreigner in the stall, but I did not find myself alien, and as a matter of fact I was fully engaged in conversations with the store-owner.
+I believe I was the few foreigners in the stall, but I did not find myself alien, and as a matter of fact I was fully engaged in conversations with the store-owner.
+The culinary experience at Jemaa el-Fna is an integral part of Marrakesh cultural appeal, reflecting the richness and diversity of Moroccan cuisine.
 Most of the stalls are highly regulated and their hygiene is reasonable and acceptable, if not exceptional.
-I tried the lamb's head stew.
-Excellent.
+I tried the lamb's head stew and really enjoyed it.

 Stay

 We had the dream experience of staying in desert camps in Marrakesh.
 Desert camp-stay is an interesting but pricey accommodation option in Morocco.
-There are many camps (mostly luxury camps) in Marrakesh and we stayed in Camp Scarabeo.
-The other areas in Morocco that offer camping is Merzouga (ⵎⴻⵔⵤⵧⴳⴰ) which is almost at the edge of Sahara (Arabic: الكبرى).
+There are many camps (mostly luxury camps) in Marrakesh and we stayed in Camp Scarabeo (ⵛⴰⵎⴱ ⵙⵛⴰⵔⴰⴱⴻⵓ).
+The other areas in Morocco that offer camping is Merzouga (ⵎⴻⵔⵤⵧⴳⴰ) which is almost at the edge of Sahara.
 Sahara in Arabic means 'the great desert'.
 I would not say the campsite is a real desert, but rather a barren land; but the stay is very enjoyable and the service is absolutely fantastic.
 The dinner is superb and there is a supply of hot water for shower.
 Remember to do a campfire.

 Scarabeo camp